Teaching

 - Why me: I spent a decade as a talent agent and now run Wavetable, where we build skill development programs for companies.
 I've worked with talent, on talent, and now I'm running a studio that's more capable than ever because of the shift I'm describing.

-I also speak on storybuilding, CX and learning design - get in touch if those are closer to what you need.
+I also speak on storybuilding and customer experience - get in touch if those are closer to what you need.

 Formats